-There are many weird and wonderful foods in Japan, but occasionally you stumble across some that are out of this world, and many of these appear to be alien-like foods that are found in Saga.
-These alien Saga foods might not be your average cup of tea, but we hope you can open your minds because, many actually taste a whole lot better than they look, so don’t knock it before you try it.
+There are many weird and wonderful foods in Japan, but occasionally you stumble across some that are out of this world, and many of these appear to be alien-like foods that are found in Saga—like warasubo eel, for example.
+These alien Saga foods might not be your average cup of tea, but we hope you can open your minds because, some actually taste a whole lot better than they look, so don’t knock it before you try it.
 Granted, not all of Saga cuisine is alien-like (we cover the rest in What to Eat in Saga), but no trip to Saga is complete without trying these Saga aliens and it’s sure to be a trip that you won’t forget any time soon, particularly from a culinary point of view!

 The Sea of Ariake is surrounded by four prefectures: Saga, Fukuoka, Nagasaki, and Kumamoto.
 It is a very shallow sea, with an average depth of about 20 meters.
 It’s Japan’s largest tidal land and has a 6-meter-wide tide range.
 Due to this, when the tide goes out, the mudflats are exposed and are home to a number of alien-looking fish.
 These fish are not the most attractive of creatures, but neither are snails or squid (think escargot or calamari) and they’re delicious!
 So why not give these alien Saga foods a try, and you never know, maybe they’ll end up being your new favorite dishes!

 5 Alien Saga Foods That Are Out of This World

 Here are 5 of the most unusual Saga delicacies!